spanevnyk/strapi/docs/v3.x/getting-started/contributing.md

 ### [strapi/buffet](https://github.com/strapi/buffet)

-[Buffet](https://buffetjs.io) is the componenent library that is used in the admin panel.
+[Buffet](https://buffetjs.io) is the component library that is used in the admin panel.
 This brings consistency throughout the different admin plugins.

 ### [strapi/strapi-docker](https://github.com/strapi/strapi-docker)